Masoodvali/Masoodvali_Movies/README.md

   7. Fragments
   8. Recyclerview
   9. Glide For Image Loading

+For API URl and JSON data of Movies:

+ https://developer.nytimes.com/docs/movie-reviews-api/1/overview (New York Times Movie Reviews: You may have to register to create a free API key to access the API calls)

   Navigation.XMl

   <img width="1146" alt="Screenshot 2021-08-15 at 2 57 31 PM" src="https://user-images.githubusercontent.com/34739879/129473901-36500d6e-7496-4a91-965d-d5a8c7768cd5.png">

   Navigation Command: